 Receiving mail at camp is just as much fun for staff as it is for campers.
 Family and friends can send mail and packages to the camp address.
 We have computers with internet access available during time off for staff to use.
-We also have wireless internet throughout camp for those who choose to bring computers.
+We also have wireless internet on camp for those who choose to bring computers.

 Getting dirty is a central part of summer camp and getting clean again should be just as easy.
 During the summer, a schedule is set for laundry, which is done twice a session.
 Staff send out their laundry with the camper laundry.
 It usually is returned within 48 hours.
 We also offer laundry service at the end of staff training.